-- Member States shall ensure that all l. unchanged lead in air measurements are representative of worker exposure to airborne particles and/or aerosols containing lead as defined in Annex 2. - 2.
-Where regular lead in air monitoring is to be carried out in compliance with Article 3(1) the frequency of such monitoring shall be at least once a year in each workzone as described it.
-Annex 1 paragraph 3 where there is risk of lead absorption. - 3.
-The technical specifications for the sampling of airborne particles and/ or aerosols containing lead given in Annex 2 shall be elaborated in detail and may be adapted in the light of technical progress in accordance with the procedure set out in Article 10 of Directive
+- Member States shall ensure that all 1. unchanged lead in air measurements are representative of worker exposure to airborne particles and/or aerosols containing lead as defined in Annex 2. - 2.
+Where regular lead in air monitoring is to be carried out in compliance with Article 3(1) the frequency of such monitoring shall be at least once a year in each workzone as described in Annex 1 paragraph 3 where there is risk of lead absorption. - 2.
+Where regular lead in air monitoring is to be carried out in compliance with Article 3(1) the frequency of such monitoring shall be quarterly in each workzone as described in Annex 1 paragraph 3 where there is risk of lead absorption, the timing of such monitoring to be stipulated in relation to the periods when environmental lead is likely to be at a maximum.

+- 3. The technical specifications for the sampling of airborne particles and/ or aerosols containing lead given in Annex 2 shall be elaborated in detail and may be adapted in the light of technical progress in accordance with the procedure set out in Article 10 of Directive - 4.
+The workers concerned may ask for additional tests to be carried out on the air, should they consider it necessary.

-1. Member States shall ensure that workers are subject to health (clinical and biological) surveillance by an appointed doctor.
+1. Member States shall ensure that workers are subject to health (clinical and biological) surveillance by an appointed doctor, and this shall be paid for by their employer.
 This surveillance shall start prior to the beginning of the exposure.
-The frequency of the clinical surveillance shall be at least once a year for the duration of exposure.
-The biological surveillance shall include measurements of the biological indicators lead in blood (PbB) and de ta aminolaeuvulinic acid in urin (ALAU) and shall be carried out at least every six months; it shall take into account not only the magnitude of the exposure but also the individual worker's susceptibility to lead.
+The frequency of the clinical surveillance shall be at least once a year for the duration of the exposure.
+The biological surveillance shall include measurements of the biological indicators lead in blood (PbB) and delta aminolaevulinic acid in urine (ALAU) and shall be carried out at least every six months in the case of the blood lead level, and at least four times a year for the